 Born near Petersburg, Jean Miller began her lifelong passion for acquiring books after returning to Scotland with her family.
 She arrived back in Virginia at about age thirty and married Sir Peyton Skipwith, a widower, in the autumn of 1788.
 After 1795 they resided at Prestwould, in Mecklenburg County.
 While managing a large household that included her four children, Lady Skipwith continued to buy books and eventually acquired more than 800 volumes.
-Her library contained numerous novels and other works of fiction as well as volumes on travel and history, along with encyclopedias, cookbooks, essay collections, and children’s literature.
+Her library contained numerous novels and other works of fiction as well as volumes on travel, history, biography, encyclopedias, cookbooks, essay collections, and children's literature.

 A devoted gardener, Lady Skipwith owned botanical books that she used when compiling her extensive lists of flowers, shrubs, trees, and other plants that she grew and hoped to grow.
 She designed the gardens at Prestwould, including an orangery, a beehouse, and special beds where she could observe the growth habits of particular plants.
 She collected specimens locally and traded seeds with other gardeners in the United States and overseas, and her notes continue to be a valuable resource for historians and botanists in documenting early American gardens.